lsst-sqre/sqr-066/index.rst

 All of these API calls require ``admin:jupyterlab`` scope.

 ``GET /nublado/spawner/v1/images``
-    Returns a list of known images and their names.
+    Returns an object consisting of the images allowed by the bot users, followed by a key ``all`` whose contents are all known images and their names.
+Each of the top-level object keys is the string literal exactly as shown.
     This parses the available images according to SQR-059_ and shows the results:

     .. code-block:: json